Best Online Computer Science Programs in Ohio (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online computer science degree in Ohio offers a flexible path to a high-demand career.
-Ohio offers competitive entry-level wages, though median salaries are currently 0.9% below the national trend.
+Ohio offers competitive wages for computer science professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Ohio students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online computer science programs and are ranked based on affordability, graduation rates, and student outcomes in Ohio.